Voitanos/azure-pipelines-spfx-templates/README.md

 ### Limitations

-1. The templates use the Microsoft hosted Linux agent Ubuntu 16.04.
+1. The templates use the Microsoft hosted Linux agent Ubuntu.